 For companies that operate across multiple production sites, or with different shifts, the ability to compare operational conditions and draw insights from the comparison is hugely valuable.
 You need business intelligence solutions in place to gain this insight, as they capture performance data that AI technologies use to identify patterns.
 These solutions capture a wider business picture—allowing insight not just into equipment, but the efficiency of the production line.
 You can derive comprehensive insight into product quality metrics and begin combining other sources of data such as customer feedback and supply chain efficiency.

-We’ve used this approach in food and beverage projects, applying smart models.
-With one of Nukon’s F&B clients, we used this approach to improve their quality process.
+We’ve used this approach in food and beverage projects through the application of smart models.
+With one of Nukon’s clients in this industry sector, we used this approach to improve their quality process.
 We implemented TilliT, a digital tool that orchestrates the entire quality process from generating work orders to assigning tasks, while generating digital quality records.

-From implementing TilliT, our client saw their labor input decrease and efficiency increase.
-The client:
+After implementing TilliT, our client saw their labor input decrease and efficiency increase.
+Some of the results the client achieved include:

 - Identified where skip rates went up on particular lines, indicating additional training is required.

-- Reduced the number of pre-start and in-process quality checks needing to be completed by more than 25% (from initial paper on glass deployment), thereby reducing the average time to completion.
+- Reduced the number of pre-start and in-process quality checks needing to be completed by more than 25%, thereby reducing the average time to completion.

-The client also gained valuable data around labor input, so they were able to build a case for future areas of improvement.
+The client also gained valuable data around labor input, enabling them to build a case for future areas of improvement.

 This capability crosses many industries and is now becoming commonplace among manufacturing businesses for root cause analysis, anomaly detection, asset performance, predictive maintenance, and other areas.
 The ability to detect quality issues through image recognition tools can dramatically reduce the risk of a reputation damaging (and costly) recall.